 This course will begin with an overview of regression models, focusing on coefficients in multiple linear regression.
 Students will then learn several analytic techniques to further develop their skills.
 Specific topics will include testing coefficient differences across models; interaction terms; nonlinearity; and nonlinear interactions.
 The course will conclude with discussion about regression models for count and categorical outcomes.

-*Please note that the Spatial Analysis module has been removed and the module numbers have changed.
+*Please note that the Spatial Analysis module and Applied Survey Research Design has been removed and the module numbers have changed.
 Pay careful attention to register for the correct topic area.